sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/05-install-source-plugin.md

 1. Press `Ctrl+Alt+S` to open the `Settings` dialog and then go to `Plugins`.
 2. Search for `SourcePlusPlus`.
-3. If plugin is ready for update, it is highlighted with blue and has `Update` button available.
+3. If plugin is ready for an update, it is highlighted with blue and has `Update` button available.
 4. Press `Update`.
 5. Click `OK` in the `Settings` dialog and restart your IDE.